SonyShrestha/DSA_ChessGame/README.md

 # Code
 The code is organized in following way for PostgreSQL extensions:

 - SQL Files inside sql_files folder is for the purpose of testing implementation of extension.
-Each implementation can be tested seperately or all of them can be tested at once using file test_script.sql
+Each implementation can be tested seperately or all of them can be tested at once using file test_script.sql.
-- chess_game--1.0.sql is the SQL script where the extension is defined, interfacing between PostgreSQL and C
+- chess_game--1.0.sql is the SQL script where the extension is defined, interfacing between PostgreSQL and C.
-- chess_game.c is the C file where the functions defined for the extension are implemented
+- chess_game.c is the C file where the functions defined for the extension are implemented.
-- DBSA.pptx is the file that was prepared for the purpose of presentation
+- DBSA.pptx is the file that was prepared for the purpose of presentation.
 - generateSamplePGN.py is the python script to generate sample chessgame in PGN notation.
-Number of games required can be modified by changing value of - num_games in python script.
+Number of games required can be modified by changing value of num_games in python script.
-- Makefile is the make orchestrator to easily link all dependencies and compile as required
+- Makefile is the make orchestrator to easily link all dependencies and compile as required.
-- smallchesslib.h is the header file in which our code depends on for building extension
+- smallchesslib.h is the header file in which our code depends on for building extension.